calazarin/android-listOfTasks/README.md

-# android-List Of Tasks
+# Sample Android app - List Of Tasks
-Sample Android app created to practice activity flow and SQLite usage (simple CRUD)
+Sample Android app created to practice how to from one activity to other and also how to use SQLitee (simple CRUD app).